-- Selecting Redo With Other Settings in the Workflow Shortcuts panel allows you to start fresh with the current image, and apply another preset or settings. - Selecting Double HDR Rendering allows you to add additional effects, using your already-rendered image as the starting point.
+- Selecting Redo With Other Settings in the Workflow Shortcuts panel allows you to start fresh with the current image, and apply another preset or settings. - Selecting Double HDR Effect allows you to add additional effects, using your already-processed image as a starting point for additional adjustment.

-The settings you selected are automatically embedded in the saved rendered image.
+The settings you selected are automatically embedded in the saved processed image.
 To view the settings, click View Settings from the Workflow Shortcuts panel.

-Presets from Fusion rendering methods (e.g. the "Natural" preset) are only available when you have loaded bracketed photos.
+Presets from Fusion HDR methods (e.g. the "Natural" preset) are only available when you have loaded bracketed photos.
 If you loaded a single Raw file, however, you can still use Fusion presets if you select "Enable Exposure Fusion".